JK-A2023/Sparta_Azure/3. security_groups/README.md

-# How to configure Security Group:
+# How to configure Security Groups:

 1. Search in the Overview for your resource group.
    1. I filtered by my name as it's the naming convention I used for my resources.